FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/c_st_subscriptions/t_st_subscriptions.md

 1. Click **Accounts > User Accounts** and click the account you want to subscribe.
 2. Click **Subscriptions > Subscribe to &lt;application\_name>**.
     The *Subscription to &lt;application name>* page is displayed.
+3. In the *For Files Received from this Account or its Partners* pane, select the **Automatically retrieve files from:** check box and choose the transfer site from which the files to be downloaded from the drop down.
+    The **Schedule** pane is displayed.
-3. To set the schedule conditions, click **Configure.**
+4. To set the schedule conditions, click **Configure.**
     The *Configure Schedule* dialog box is displayed.
-4. In the *Configure Schedule* dialog box, specify the desired conditions for the scheduled server‑initiated download.
+5. In the *Configure Schedule* dialog box, specify the desired conditions for the scheduled server‑initiated download.
     If the schedule is set on a recurring basis, the **Recurrence** options dynamically change with respect to the recurrence condition: **Hourly**, **Daily**, **Weekly**, **Monthly**, **Yearly**, or **CRON expression**.
 You can add multiple cron expressions, each on a new line.
     To schedule an immediate recurrent task, select **Schedule events on a recurring basis** and then select **Start now** in the *Length of Recurrence* pane.
 The task will begin on the next minute.
-5. Choose whether the task should be performed if it falls on a day specified as a holiday in the [Holiday Schedule](../../../c_st_setup/t_st_holidayschedule).
+6. Choose whether the task should be performed if it falls on a day specified as a holiday in the [Holiday Schedule](../../../c_st_setup/t_st_holidayschedule).
 Note that the Holiday Schedule functionality does not allow for executing a scheduled task on the next working day if the specified date happens to be a holiday – when this occurs, the tasks are not executed.
-6. Click **OK** when finished setting the schedule.
+7. Click **OK** when finished setting the schedule.

 <span id="Retrieve"></span>